fingolfinor/AlgoDS/README.md

    Size measurement, 1-N think how big, at least a size of 1  (last index + 1)

 Linked List:
-- A Linked List is a dynamically allocated memory list where a Controller manages a list of nodes that each have a Next pointer.
+- (old) A Linked List is a dynamically allocated memory list where a Controller manages a list of nodes that each have a Next pointer.
 The Controller also keeps track of the first and last element in the list, as well get, set, and delete.
-LinkedLists are fast at adding and removing elements but N-times slow as the list size grows for retrieving elements.
+LinkedLists are fast at adding & removing elements but N-times slow as the listsize grows for retrievng elems
-- made up of Nodes that are "self referential/recursive class"es having a next point to another Node
+- made up of Nodes that are "self referential/recursive class"es having a Next Node point to another Node
 - pros: non fixed size, so unlike an array don't have recreate for any *removal/insert or *re-sizing

 Doubly Linked List: